codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Multiple-directory recursive search

 The `-r` flag enables recursive searching through multiple directories and their subdirectories. `grep` should search for matches in each directory and file it finds across all specified directories, processing each file line by line.
-Each matching line should be prefixed with the relative path to the file `<filename>:` (the filepath is relative from each directory passed to `grep` as input). `grep` handles each directory independently, and the output is not sorted.
+Each matching line should be prefixed with the relative path to the file `<filename>:` (the filepath is relative to each directory passed to `grep` as input). `grep` handles each directory independently, and the output is not sorted.

 ## Tests